Instrumental Variable Regression via Kernel Maximum Moment Loss: Preliminaries

+where $\sigma$ is a positive bandwidth parameter.
+Another important kernel satisfying this assumption is an inverse multiquadric (IMQ) kernel

+where $c$ and $\gamma$ are positive parameters \citep[Ch.
+4]{steinwart2008support}.
+This class of kernel functions is closely related to the notions of universal kernels \citep{Steinwart02:Universal} and characteristic kernels \citep{Fukumizu04:DR}.
+The former ensures that kernel-based classification/regression algorithms can achieve the Bayes risk, whereas the latter ensures that the kernel mean embeddings can distinguish different probability measures.
+In principle, they guarantee that the corresponding RKHSs induced by these kernels are sufficiently rich for the tasks at hand.
+We refer the readers to \citep{Sriperumbudur11:Universal} and \citep{Simon-Gabriel18:KDE} for more details.

-A sufficient condition for identification follows from the \emph{completeness} property of $X$ for $Z$ \citep{Xavier11:Completeness}, e.g., the conditional distribution of $X$ given $Z$ belongs to the exponential family \citep{Newey03:NIV}.
+Next, we further assume the identification for the minimizer of $R_k(f)$. \begin{assumption} Consider the function space $\mathcal{F}$ and $f^* \in \argmin_{f\in \mathcal{F}} R_k(f)$.
+Then for every $g \in \mathcal{F}$ with $|\ep[g(X)]| < \infty$, $\ep[g(X)-f^*(X)\,|\,Z]=0$ implies $g = f^*$ almost everywhere with respect to $P_X$. \end{assumption} A sufficient condition for identification follows from the \emph{completeness} property of $X$ for $Z$, e.g., the conditional distribution of $X$ given $Z$ belongs to the exponential family \citep{Newey03:NIV}.
+See \citep{Xavier11:Completeness} for more general sufficient conditions.
 Provided identification, it is straightforward to obtain consistency.